agrcrobles/react-ethereum-metacoin/README.md

 * [react-native-web](https://github.com/necolas/react-native-web) to handle native like components in the web
 * [react-broadcast](https://github.com/ReactTraining/react-broadcast) to handle eficiently web3 in the component tree
 * [web3](https://github.com/ethereum/web3.js) as the Etherum Javascript API
-* [truffle-solidity-loader](https://github.com/trufflesuite/truffle) to build an abstraction of ZettaToken
+* [truffle](https://github.com/trufflesuite/truffle) to build an abstraction of smart contract token
 * [react-native-typography](https://github.com/hectahertz/react-native-typography) to define default styles in my components

 ## Demo